-As the world begins to recover from the COVID-19 pandemic, millions of Americans have been working remotely for the better part of two years.
-Employers have spent these years looking for solutions to mitigate the health impacts of our new normal, including surges in complaints of musculoskeletal (MSK) conditions.
+About the survey As COVID-19 hits another peak in the U.S. and around the world, millions of Americans have been working remotely for the better part of a year.
+Employers are looking for solutions to mitigate the health impacts of this new normal, including surges in complaints of musculoskeletal (MSK) conditions.
 We conducted a study of 1,040 employed Americans to understand the state of MSK conditions in the U.S. today.
 In this report, you'll learn how prevalent MSK conditions of all types are in today's workforce, the impact of remote work and other lifestyle factors on MSK pain, and employees' shifting attitudes toward treatment options, including traditional and virtual physical therapy.

-The sample included 1,040 employed Americans (working part- or full-time) aged 18-99+ across all regions of the United States.
-Data analysis was performed by Sword's Clinical Validation team.
+This survey was conducted in October 2020 via SurveyMonkey.
+The sample included 1040 employed Americans (working part- or full-time) aged 18-99+ across all regions of the United States.
+Data analysis was performed by SWORD's Clinical Validation team.